 We had less than three days on this occasion to explore the best the region had to offer.
 With so many wine farms to choose from – there are well over 150 wine farms in the Stellenbosch region alone – we had to be sparing with our time and based most of our visiting decisions around the places we thought could best cater to having kids.

 Related Reading: 50 Reasons to visit South Africa at least once

-Here are 4 wine farms that we felt best nailed the brief and did not disappoint.
+So where exactly did we head to in Stellenbosch?
+In total, we got to sample nine stops in our three days.
+Here are the 4 wine farms that we felt best nailed the family brief in Stellenboschand did not disappoint.